MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 ## 3&mdash;Understanding your emissions

-To lower our emissions, we need to understand how to measure our sustainability efforts.
+To lower your emissions, you need to understand how to measure your sustainability efforts.

 ### Briefly about emission scopes